Preservatives in saline solution?

-Additionally, although it may work great for gargling and for neti pots, it is not safe to use homemade saline solutions for contact lenses.
-Nor is it safe to use distilled water, tap water, or saliva.
-All of these other "lubricants" are prone to growing bacteria (especially that last one) and will cause eye irritation.
-Make sure to stick to a store–bought solution.
-After all, the eye is one of the most intricately designed and sensitive sensory instruments on the human body, so be sure to treat them with the greatest of care.Alice!
+Additionally, although it may work great for gargling and for neti pots, it's not safe to use homemade saline solutions for contact lenses, nor is it safe to use distilled water, tap water, or saliva.
+All of these other substances are prone to growing bacteria (especially saliva) and will likely cause eye irritation.
+Your best bet is to stick with an eye care provider-approved solution.
+After all, the eye is one of the most intricately designed and sensitive sensory instruments on the human body and deserves the greatest of care.

 Here's to preserving the health of your eyes!

 Originally published Nov 25, 2011